Ottawa High School (Kansas): Fall musical and spring play

 Every year the Ottawa High School music department presents a fall musical.
 The performance is run by a student cast, stage crew, tech crew, and pit, and is put on at the school’s own performing arts center.

 Ottawa High School puts on a play every spring at the performing arts center with a student cast and crew.

 Debate and forensics

 Many Ottawa students participate in speaking and acting competitions throughout the school year.
 During the fall, Ottawa's Debate team is active, and during the spring the Forensics teams is active.
 Both teams, composed of 9th–12th graders, compete on Saturdays at area high schools.
 Ottawa annually hosts both debate and forensics tournaments.
 When competing nationally, Ottawa competes in the National Catholic Forensic League.

-Other

-Ottawa High School students actively participate in Student Council (STUCO).
-It also has a state-qualifying Scholar's Bowl team, a branch of the National Honor Society, a state-qualifying chess team, and a successful Science Olympiad competition team.